MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 //#define MANUAL_PROBE_START_Z 0.2
 ```
 Even if you have no bed probe you can still use any of the core `AUTO_BED_LEVELING_*` options below by selecting this option.
 With `PROBE_MANUALLY` the [`G29`](/docs/gcode/G029-mbl.html) command only moves the nozzle to the next probe point where it pauses.
 You adjust the Z height with a piece of paper or feeler gauge, then send [`G29`](/docs/gcode/G029-mbl.html)  again to continue to the next point.
 You can also enable `LCD_BED_LEVELING` to add a "Level Bed" Menu item to the LCD for a fully interactive leveling process.
-`MANUAL_PROBE_START_Z` sets the z-height the printer initially moves to at each mesh point during manual probing.
+`MANUAL_PROBE_START_Z` sets the Z-height the printer initially moves to at each mesh point during manual probing.
 With this disabled, the printer will move to Z0 for the first probe point.
 Then each consecutive probe point uses the Z position of the probe point preceding it.

 #### Fix Mounted Probe